Just Words? How to craft a great presentation

 Reagan was direct and to the point.
 There could be no misinterpretation of his message to Gorbachev.

 Churchill was inspirational.
 “We shall fight… We shall fight… We shall fight… We shall never surrender.”
 Hard to miss the point on that one.

-Dr. King was eloquent.
+Dr. King was more than just eloquent.
 He used visual imagery to reinforce his message throughout his speech that was heard by millions and is recited by school children even today.
 It wasn’t just a subtle reminder that we should put an end to segregation; rather we should all RISE from the DARK and DESOLATE valley of segregation.
 The call became a beacon of light (leading to) a palace of justice.
 It wasn’t merely the fact segregation was wrong, but that is was SEARED in the flames of WITHERING injustice.
 And he didn’t say we should eventually get around to it; he called it “the fierce urgency of now.”
 Finally he didn’t merely say he had a pretty good idea, rather “I have a dream.”
 A key message he reiterated 14 times in his famous speech.

 John Kennedy wasted no words in his oratory.
 Like Reagan, he was a true communicator, leaving no room for any misunderstanding as to his meaning or intent.
 He loved short speeches, short clauses, short words, with everything in a logical order.
 He also used alliteration, “pay any price, bear any burden…” His goal was to communicate, to be understood.
 And Kennedy, with the help of Theodore Sorenson, one of the greatest speech writers of the century, and using tremendous speech dynamics with the emphasis on just the right words, applying the right inflection and timed pauses, left no doubt to his message – that a new generation of Americans would “assure the survival and the success of liberty.”